scorpionjacky/linux-kernel/doc/linux-0.01-commentary.md

 the data is ready.
 Also, a process might issue a pause system call to temporarily suspend the process - then again the scheduler runs to schedule some other process!
 The kernel/sched.c also contains code for a few other system calls.

 5.1.5. linux/mm Directory

 Well, this is another directory that contains some other beautiful piece of code.
 This directory contains code for the memory management - that is paging (with respect to 0.01).

 5.1.5.1.
 Page Fault Handler - mm/page.s

 As we had mentioned earlier, page faults can occur due to two reasons in 0.01.
 One is that we may try to write to a page that is read only (a shared page - like code segment ??).
 The other is a “page not present” situation - here we will have to get a new page(s) and fill up the page table/page directory entry which is connected with the page fault.
 The assembly code in this file is executed on a page fault - it just distinguishes between the two reasons for the page fault and calls the C functions in memory.c to do the rest of the job.

 5.1.5.2.
-C code for Page Not Present and Page Not Writable - mm/memory.c As explained in the above section, this file contains the C code that is executed corresponding to the page fault exceptions for page not present and page is read only.
+C code for Page Not Present and Page Not Writable - mm/memory.c

+As explained in the above section, this file contains the C code that is executed corresponding to the page fault exceptions for page not present and page is read only.

 5.1.6. linux/fs Directory

 Ok, the file system is one thing which we are not very much interested in and so not much knowledged about!
 So please don’t expect much from the file system explanation.
 We will organize the files in the fs directory in a “collective” fashion starting with the collection that performs the most “low level” operations on the fs (here by fs we basically mean the hard disk Minix V1 file system - 0.01 uses Minix V1).

 5.1.6.1. fs/super.c

 This is the starting point for the file system on the hard disk.
 It reads the super block, recognizes the organization of the files system and initializes kernel variables like the root inode etc.

-36Chapter 5.
-Flow of control through the Kernel 5.1.6.2. fs/buffer.c
+5.1.6.2. fs/buffer.c

 This deals with the next layer above the raw read and write mechanisms - reads and writes are (or rather, has to be) buffered for optimum performance.
 So the buffers might correspond to disk blocks, they might have to be written back before being freed etc..
 These things are done by the code in this file.

 5.1.6.3. fs/bitmap.c, fs/inode.c, fs/namei.c, fs/truncate.c

 The kernel first mounts the root file system (in fs/super.c) and assigns a root inode for the starting point of the file system.
 Now all further accesses to the file system will have to be through inodes.
 We may have to create new inodes, delete them, add more blocks to a file etc..
 These operations need functions that can manipulate inodes.
 These four files provide functions for exactly that purpose.

 5.1.6.4. fs/block_dev.c, fs/file_dev.c, fs/char_dev.c

 The three types of devices supported in 0.01 are block devices (like /dev/hda), file devices (like /root/test.c) and character devices (like /dev/tty0).
 Now the code to read and write from each of these devices is present in the corresponding files.
 Finally the file_dev.c and block_dev.c will use common disk read/write functions, but they present different layers for abstraction though their end mode of operation will be the same.

 5.1.6.5. fs/file_table.c

 This is just an array of data related to the currently open files in the system (regardless of whatever the type of file - block, file or char).

 5.1.6.6. fs/open.c, fs/read_write.c

 Now this is the highest level of abstraction inside the kernel.
 Whatever be the file type (block, file or char), we have to “open” it before using it.
 The system call code for this is in open.c.
 Now after opening a file, we can read and write from the file using just the file descriptor.
 The code for this is in read_write.c

 5.1.6.7. fs/fcntl.c, fs/ioctl.c, fs/tty_ioctl.c, fs/stat.c

 These contain code for system calls that indirectly affect the operation of open/read/write etc, an example being changing the parameters like blocking or non blocking read.

 5.1.6.8. fs/pipe.c

 This code is for the “pipe” device for IPC - ie write an one end and read from the other end.

-37Chapter 5.
-Flow of control through the Kernel 5.1.6.9. fs/exec.c
+5.1.6.9. fs/exec.c

 Now, this is the second most beautiful system call implementation after fork.
 This file contains the code that implements the exec system call.
 But this is more complicated than the fork system call - of course, the fork just needs to copy from memory whereas in exec we need to get a file from the disk into memory!

 5.1.7. linux/lib Directory

 Well, this code actually is not part of the kernel.
 It is finally bundled up as an archive for use by application (user level) programs.
 These files (for example dup.c) is the code for giving a system call (which finally is int 0x80) from the user level.
 Each file corresponds to one system call.
 There are more system calls - if we need any more, then we can just write a similar file with similar syntax.

 5.1.8. linux/include Directory

 As the name indicates, these are the files that are “included” by the C files.
 But the header files also contain very interesting pieces of code - like string.h containing pure assembly code for many string utilities like string copy.
 This directory has further sub directories like include/asm/ which contains again files with assembly code (or macros) for utilities like segment descriptor manipulation etc.

 5.1.9. linux/tools Directory

 This directory contains one file build.c.
 This file has code to “strip” the final object code that we get (the format depending on the compiler we use - like ELF, a.out etc..) from all the “information” fields and make it a pure binary and append it to the code in boot.s (which by default the linker ld86 converts into a “pure” binary format).
 It is this final “pure” binary file that we do a sector by sector write (raw write) to the floppy disk starting from the first sector (occupied by the boot loader).

-38Chapter 6.
+## Chapter 6.
 Journey to the Center of the Code

 6.1.
 Step Wise Refinement Of The 0.01 Kernel - Step 3

 So now we enter the real “Journey To The Center Of The Code”.We will try to proceed in the same order as that given in the above section on description of files.We will take each of those files and will explain in the “necessary” detail, each of the functions and pieces of